How do I start a Mozilla Community Club or Group?

 What is a Mozilla Community Group?

-Mozilla Community Groups are groups of people who meet regularly and work collaboratively to advance mozilla’s mission.
+Mozilla Community Groups are groups of people who meet regularly and work collaboratively to advance Mozilla’s mission.
 Anyone who is working to advance Mozilla’s mission can start a Community Group.
 Groups can meet in-person or virtually and can be organized around a region, contribution area, identity, or interest.
 All groups must respect and adhere to the community participation guidelines and naming guidelines below.
-Only groups that have been vetted by a community manager will appear as “verified” groups.

 Group names should strive to meet the following criteria: